If we want to defend freedom, we should be able to tell the difference between the real threats which face it and those which some of us invent.

 All democracies need people and organisations willing to defend freedom.
 But, if the only voices we hear in freedom’s defence are those of a hyper-sensitive middle class determined to see demons where none exist, then what is defended is not freedom but the fears of the few.

 It is about time that we heard far more about the real threats to the freedom of the many rather than the fake ones conjured up by the endless anxiety of the few.

-Written by: Steven Friedman
+By Steven Friedman

 Prof Steven Friedman is director of the Centre for the Study of Democracy at Rhodes University and University of Johannesburg.